-Brief Description of Program C.2.b.2.
-Has the C.2.b.2.
-Has the agency established a firewall between the Reasonable Accommodation Program Manager and the Deficiency EEO Director? [see MD-110, Ch.
-1(Γ V)(A)] Objective Establish firewa ll between RA Progra m Manager and the EEO Director.
-Target Date Mar 31, 2021 Completion Date Planned Activities Target Date Completion Date Planned Activity Feb 28, 2021 Identify the firewall needed between the RA Program Manager and the EEO Feb 28, 2021 Identify the firewall needed between the RA Program Manager and the EEO Feb 28, 2021 Identify the firewall needed between the RA Program Manager and the EEO Director.
-Feb 28, 2021 Mar 31, 2021 , , Accomplishments Accomplishment Director.
+Brief Description of Program Deficiency C.2.b.2.
+Has the agency established a firewall between the Reasonable Accommodation Program Manager and the EEO Director? [see MD-110, Ch.
+1(IV)(A)] Objective Establish firewall Establish firewall between RA Program Manager and the EEO Director.
+Target Date Apr 3, 2020 Completion Date Target Date Completion Date Planned Activity Planned Activities Target Date Feb 28, 2020 Completion Date Identify the firewall needed between the RA Program Manager and the EEO Director.
+Planned Activities Completion Date Identify the firewall needed between the RA Program Manager and the

 Brief Description of Program Deficiency C.2.b.5.
 Does the agency process all initial accommodation requests, excluding ongoing interpretative services, within the time frame set forth in its reasonable accommodation procedures? [see MD-715, II(C)] If "no", please provide the percentage of timely-processed requests, excluding ongoing interpretative services, in the comments column.
-Objective Deploy a standard dized system to track reasonable accommodation requests across the VA.
-Target Date Oct 29, 2021 Completion Date Planned Activities Target Date Completion Date Planned Activity Sep 1, 2021 Develop an enterprise-wide system to track reasonable accommodation requests.
-Sep 15, 2021 Test the system.

-Oct 29, 2021 Deploy the system.
-Accomplishments Fiscal Year Accomplishment 2018 VA has gathered system requirements and established rules regarding mandatory usage of system.
-2019 The RASO hired a management analyst to aid in the development of the system and monitor and track RA data once the system is developed.
-2020 VA has contracted with Microsoft to develop an administration wide system.
-Processing maps have been created and provided to the contractor and development of the system has begun.
+Objective Deploy a standard lized system to trac ck RA requests across VA.
+Target Date Jul 31, 2019 Completion Date Target Date Completion Date Planned Activity Planned Activities May 31, 2019 December 10, 2021 Develop an enterprise-wide system to track RA requests.
+Planned Activities Jun 28, 2019 July 30, 2021 Test the system.
+Jul 31, 2019 Deploy the system.
+Fiscal Year scal Year Accomplishment 2018 VA has gathered usage of system. system requirements and established rules regarding mandatory Accomplishments 2019 The RA Staff Office hired a management analyst to aid in the development of the system and monitor and track RA data once the system is developed.
+Accomposition 2021 VA has completed development of the system and has trained all RACs on usage of the system.
+2020 Processing maps d with Microsoft to develop an Administration wide system. have been created and provided to the contractor and ne system has already begun.

-Brief Description of Program C.2.c.1.
-Does the agency post its procedures for processing requests for Personal Assistance Services on its public Deficiency website? [see 29 CFR § 1614.203(d)(5)(v)] If "yes", please provide the internet address in the comments column.
-Objective Post PAS proce dures on VA's public website.
-Target Date Nov 16, 2020 Completion Date Planned Activities Target Date Completion Date Planned Activity Nov 16,2020 Post procedures on VA's public website.
-Accomplishments Fiscal Year Fiscal Year Accomplishment 2019 operational procedures, blogs, presentations, and additional resource available for in-service trainings, and individual access for supervisors and managers to garner knowledge regarding the RA process.
+Brief Description of Program Deficiency C.2.c.1.
+Does the agency post its procedures for processing requests for Personal Assistance Services on its public website? [see 29 CFR §1614.203(d)(5)(v)] If "yes", please provide the internet address in the comments column.
+Objective Post PAS procedu Post PAS procedures on VA's public website.
+Target Date Sep 30, 2019 Completion Date DI Target Date Completion Date Planned Activity Planned Activities Sep 30, 2019 Post PAS procedures on VA's public website.
+Fiscal Year Accomplishment Accomplishments 2019 policy guidance, resource availabl d on the VA Pulse Community of Practice provides RA specific operational procedures, blogs, presentations and additional e for in-service trainings, and individual access for supervisors garner knowledge regarding the RA process.

-Brief Description of Program Deficiency Objective Target Date C.3.b.6 Provide disability accommodations when such accommodations do not cause an undue hardship? [see 29 CFR §1614.102(a)(8)] Require all rating officials to evaluate all managers and supervisors on the EEO element.
-Sep 30, 2021 Completion Date Planned Activities Target Date Completion Date Planned Activity Sep 30, 2021 Update HR guidance for rating officials to evaluate managers and supervisors on tier performance under the EEO critical element.
-Accomplishments Fiscal Year Accomplishment 2018 The SES cadre has an element in their performance plans that evaluates their commitment to agency EEO policies and principles and their participation in the EEO program.
-VA is working to Il managers and supervisors.
+Brief Description of Program Deficiency C.3.b.6.
+Provide disability accommodations when such accommodations do not cause an undue hardship? [ see 29 CFR §1614.102(a)(8)] Objective Require all rating officials to evalua te all managers and supervisors on the EEO element.
+Target Date Sep 30, 2020 Completion Date Target Date Completion Date Planned Activity Planned Activities Oct 1, 2019 Update HR guidance for rating officials to evaluate managers and supervisors on their performance under the EEO element.
+Fiscal Year Accomplishment Accomplishments 2021 plans.
+The eleme ed an EEO element for all manager and supervisor performance ent was approved by EEOC and is going through the internal for inclusion in manager and supervisor FY 2022 performance